Vietnam.vn - Nền tảng quảng bá Việt Nam

 Holi is one of the most prominent festivals in India, usually celebrated in March every year.
 This festival marks the end of winter and welcomes spring with joy and happiness.
 Holi also means to honor love and unity among people.

 The most special feature of Holi is the ritual of throwing colored powder.
-On this day, people will throw colorful powders on each other, creating a colorful and laughter-filled space.
+On this day, people will throw colorful powder on each other, creating a space full of colors and laughter.
 The streets and squares become giant playgrounds where people dance, sing and enjoy the joy of the festival.

 Apart from throwing coloured powder, Holi is also associated with traditional foods like gujiya – a sweet filled with coconut and khoya, along with thandai – a cool drink made from milk and spices.